OleinikovaPolina/Flights/README.md

   <h3 align="center">Flights</h3>

   <p align="center">
-We are your source for smooth travel planning.
+🛫🎫 We are your source for smooth travel planning.
 With our innovative flight search, seat map view and flight analytics service, you get access to flight information around the world.
     <br />
     <br />
-    <a href="https://oleinikovapolina.github.io/Flights/dist/spa/">View Demo</a>
+    <a href="https://oleinikovapolina.github.io/Flights/dist/spa/">View Demo →</a>
   </p>
 </div>